daaru00/serverless-plugin-microservices/README.md

 ```bash
 serverless microservices remove --stage dev --region us-west-1
 ```
 this will execute `severless remove` on every services directories with stage and region parameter.
+At the end of remove process the SSM Parameter to store deployed services will be removed.

 ## TODO